kieme/dainty/library/dacli/dainty_dacli.md

 # overview

 dacli (DACLI) can been seen as an intelligent, efficient interpreter and facilitator between what a software (SW) offers and what a user (USER) wants to use.
-The software express to sdcli what it supports by specifying a command definition using the sdcli notation syntax, which is known in the rest of the text as the definition notation form, or definition notation.
-The user can query sdcli what functionality(s) it offers.
-Once sdcli is queried, it will respond by providing the user with an appropriate command definition notation, which the user then can use as a dacli command use notation form, or short use notation. sdcli is then responsible for processing the use notation, possibly responding if it is an unsupported or illegal use notation, or transforming it into a defined, accessible notation known as the result notation, which is then passed to the software.
-The result notation is an internal representation of the definition notation and the use notation, which is used to define what the software must receive from sdcli.
+The software express to dacli what it supports by specifying a command definition using the dacli notation syntax, which is known in the rest of the text as the definition notation form, or definition notation.
+The user can query dacli what functionality(s) it offers.
+Once dacli is queried, it will respond by providing the user with an appropriate command definition notation, which the user then can use as a dacli command use notation form, or short use notation. dacli is then responsible for processing the use notation, possibly responding if it is an unsupported or illegal use notation, or transforming it into a defined, accessible notation known as the result notation, which is then passed to the software.
+The result notation is an internal representation of the definition notation and the use notation, which is used to define what the software must receive from dacli.

 ```sequence
 participant USER